Myanmar clashes between army and rebels force thousands from home

 "Every time I hear explosions, I want to go away."

-The area near the Chinese border has been riven by armed conflict for decades, and Myanmar civilian leader Aung San Suu Kyi pledged to secure peace when she took office in 2016.
+The area near the Chinese border has been riven by armed conflict for decades, and Myanmar's civilian leader Aung San Suu Kyi pledged to secure peace when she took office in 2016.

 It is also home to what experts believe to be the world's largest methamphetamine-making region, fuelling a complex web of conflict.